CENG501-Projects/CENG501-Spring2022/Project_Tatar/Readme.md

 ## 3.2.
 Running the code

-@TODO: Explain your code & directory structure and how other people can run it.
+ Explain your code & directory structure and how other people can run it.

 Due to reasons listed at Section 2, I could not complete the project.I am able to obtain Results for CIFAR 10 data set with Random sampling.

 ## 3.3.
 Results

-@TODO: Present your results and compare them to the original paper.
+Present your results and compare them to the original paper.
 Please number your figures & tables as if this is a paper.

 Random sampling strategy :Test Accuracy is 83.%(CIFAR 10) Random Sampling Strategy : Test Accuracy is 96.6(MNIST)

 # 4. Conclusion

-@TODO: Discuss the paper in relation to the results in the paper and your results.
+ Discuss the paper in relation to the results in the paper and your results.

 I could not obtain the results but article offers a very elegant way to select and sequence mini batches to train the model.
 Generalization performance of the network computed by the test loss and test error metrics on the CIFAR 10,MNIST and SVNH data sets.
 Propes alghoritm always give equal or better performance than Random Sampling.
 The submodular selection methods, performs better on the SVNH data set but it is not consistent across different data set.DPP methods, on the other hand, perform better ın CIFAR 10 data set but for other data set gives slower decrease in test loss and error.

 # 5. References

-@TODO: Provide your references here.
+ Provide your references here.

 Deterministic Mini-batch Sequencing for Training Deep Neural Networks Subhankar Banerjee, Shayok Chakraborty

 # Contact

-@TODO: Provide your names & email addresses and any other info with which people can contact you.
+ Provide your names & email addresses and any other info with which people can contact you.

 Provide your names & email addresses and any other info with which people can contact you.
 email: Utatar4@gamil.com.
 If anybody who interested in this article and it's code implmentation, I will be very appreciated to receive any help and collabaration.